Klavionik/battleship-tui/battleship/tui/resources/create_game_help.md

 You can configure options before the game starts.

 **Game name**
 A display name for your game session, it will be shown in the list of sessions.
+Leave it blank to use your nickname.

 **Roster**
 Choose ship types that will be present on the battlefield.